erickhammersmark/hawks/README.md

 hawks, a system for running an electronic sign on an RGB LED matrix.

+You can find information about building the hardware for this project at https://ninetypercentfinished.com/2019/10/29/12-sign-redux/.

 "run_sign" is the main executable.

 Depends on PIL (Python Image Library), which you may need to install via your OS's package manager.  python3-pil